DPBayes/twinify/examples/covid19_analysis/README.md

   - `create_model_txt.py`: Creates the `model.txt` for Twinify`s automatic modelling mode.
   - `model.txt`: Created by `create_model_txt.py`.
   - `run_params.txt`: Additional parameters for Twinify invocation
-- `slurm_scripts`: Scripts for running all instances of Twinify (different seeds, different privacy levels)
+- `twinify_scripts`: Scripts for running all instances of Twinify (different seeds, different privacy levels)
+  - `run_twinify.sh`: Script to run Twinify to replicate covid19 example data given a seed and epsilon.
+  - `run_twinify_nonprivate.sh`: Script to run Twinify to replicate covid19 example data non-privately given a seed.
+  - `seeds_and_eps.txt`: Seed and epsilon values used in the experiments.
+  - `run_all.sh`: Runs Twinify for all combinations of seed and privacy levels reported.
+  - `run_slurm_batch.sh` and `run_slurm_batch_nonprivate.sh`: Scripts to run Twinify for all combinations of seed and privacy levels leveraging slurm computation clusters, if present.
+Not used by default in `run_all.sh`.
 - `results`: Scripts for analysing the results and producing the plots in the report
   - `extract_train_and_test_set.R`: Splits the original data set in train and test set for classifier training as in the original analysis.
   - `gbm_analysis.py`: Trains GBM classifiers for all data instances.